Adwords Optimization

 Google Ads is relying more on AI-led optimization, and those systems only work well when the account is feeding them strong measurement and better-quality signals.

-So, in this blog, we will walk through 7 practical fixes you can use to improve performance that can help you improve performance and make the account easier to manage.
+In this blog, we will introduce 7 practical fixes that can actually help you out in improving your performance and make the account easier to manage.

 What does Adwords Optimization mean for performance marketers today?